QubesOS/qubes-posts/2024-03-26-qubes-os-4-2-1-has-been-released.md

 ## How to get Qubes OS 4.2.1

+You have a few different options, depending on your situation:

 - If you'd like to install Qubes OS for the first time or perform a clean reinstallation on an existing system, there's never been a better time to do so!
 Simply [download](/downloads/) the Qubes 4.2.1 ISO and follow our [installation guide](/doc/installation-guide/).

 - If you're currently on Qubes 4.1, learn [how to upgrade to Qubes 4.2](/doc/upgrade/4.2/).